-I mapped out How to Overcome a Fear of Power Tools because often it’s just a matter of figuring out the root of your fear (injury? noise? incompetence?) and then taking the time to learn the proper use of the tools in a calm, no-pressure environment to feel confident and in control.
+I mapped out How to Get Comfortable with Power Tools because often it’s just a matter of figuring out the root of your fear (injury? noise? incompetence?) and then taking the time to learn the proper use of the tools in a calm, no-pressure environment to feel confident and in control.

 As I learned to use my big saw (sliding dual-bevel compound miter saw), I not only gained the skills and confidence to safely operate the saw and troubleshoot problems, but I also realized that most people you see using power tools are kind of reckless.
-And this is kind of nuts because it really doesn’t take much to get it right and keep one’s fingers attached to one’s hands!
+And that’s nuts.
+Using a tool safely and properly is not only easier but more efficient.
+And calming.

 And think about it: if you can operate a sewing machine or drive a car, you can certainly master power tools.
 Seriously.
 It’s time.

 While it’s nice to have a workshop with all the basic tools, often you can get by with just a few basics to start.

 If you’re using new lumber for projects and don’t have a power saw, see if you can get all of the cuts done at the home improvement store where you buy it.